-4. Experimental Results
+229 4.
+Experimental Results

-For the experiments, we define an environment of size 60×60 m2.
+For the experiments, we define an environment of size $60 \times 60m^2$ .
 The scene is square-shaped, exhibiting people passing by cars and vegetation.
 Pedestrians can enter and exit the scene from any point around the square.
-Each cell $c{i,j}$ is a square of 1×1 m2.
-In this environment, 2 fixed cameras, 2 UAVs and 2 PTZs are positioned as shown in Figure 4a.
-Sample images of the environment from a PTZ and a UAV-based camera are shown in Figure 4b,c, respectively.
-For our experiments, we simulate the movement of 400 pedestrians crossing the scene with the following parameters:
+Each cell $c{i,j}$ is a square of $1 \times 1m^2$ .
+In this environment, 2 fixed cameras, 2 UAVs, and 2 PTZs are positioned as shown in Fig. 3(a).
+Sample images of the environment from a PTZ and a UAV-based camera are shown in Figures 3(b) and 3(c), respectively.
+For our experiments, we simulate the movement of 400 pedestrians crossing the scene with the following parameters :

-- $T{max} = 3 s$
+• $T{max} = 3 \text{ s}$

-- $PED{max} = 2$
+• $PED{max} = 2$

-- $d{max} = 10 \text{ m}$
+• $d{max} = 10 \text{ m}$

-- fixed and PTZ cameras height = 5 m

-- UAV-based cameras height = 7 m
+- fixed and PTZ cameras height = 5 m - UAV-based cameras height = 7 m

-Figure 4. (a) Top view of the simulation environment including the camera positions. (b) Top view of the simulation environment including people. (c) Sample image from a PTZ camera.
+Figure 3. (a) Top view of the simulation environment including the camera positions. (b) Top view of the simulation environment including people. (c) Sample image from a PTZ camera.

-4.1.
+241 4.1.
 Quantitative Results

 In this section, we present the quantitative results obtained with our 4 different approaches (greedy, split priority, position aware and RL-based) in the simulated environment.
-The goal is to evaluate the capabilities of the system to survey a crowded scene using the metrics defined in Section 3.7.
-We run 33 different simulation experiments with varying values of g, p and α .
+The goal is to evaluate the capabilities of the system to survey a crowded scene using the metrics defined in Sec.
+3.7.
+We run 33 different simulation experiments with varying values of g, p, and $\alpha$ .